1.

 5.

-Miharu is the home of the
+Miharu WAS the home of the

 ONLY American Bed and Breakfast in Japan.
 The Rice Lake House allows Miharu people (and other Japanese) to experience American

-money in Miharu’s stores and restaurants.
+money in Miharu’s stores and restaurants. (unfortunately the RLH is just

 6.